All About Family and General Practitioners

 What Kind of Family and General Practitioner Job Opportunities Are There?

-In 2016, there was an estimated number of 134,800 jobs in the United States for Family and General Practitioner.
+There were about 134,800 jobs for Family and General Practitioner in 2016 (in the United States).
 New jobs are being produced at a rate of 14.3% which is above the national average.
 The Bureau of Labor Statistics predicts 19,300 new jobs for Family and General Practitioner by 2026.
-The BLS estimates 5,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,600 job openings in this field each year.

 The states with the most job growth for Family and General Practitioner are Utah, Arizona, and Alaska.
 Watch out if you plan on working in Vermont, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.